18F/before-you-ship/_pages/infrastructure/aws.md

 ### Other people's money

 The Federal Government cannot pay one penny more than it is authorized to spend.
 There is no retroactive justification for spends.
-When Government exceeds these limits, a report report and explanation is required to the GSA Administrator, General Counsel, and Congress.
+When Government exceeds these limits, a report and explanation is required to the GSA Administrator, General Counsel, and Congress.
 So tracking costs is a *big deal*.

 Every inter-agency agreement (IAA) at 18F needs to have a line item on a total value to spend on infrastructure, including Amazon Web Services (AWS).
 Unless it is part of a negotiation with 18F Infrastructure, we *do not* pay for non-production hosting costs.
 All costs must go back to the Federal partner or another funding source.
 There is no actual concept of _non-billable_ - there are only costs that are directly or indirectly billable.
 If we don't bill a funding source, it means that 18F's rates must go up that next fiscal year in order indirectly recoup costs.